-The genset can power AC motors, air conditioners, AC/DC converters, battery chargers and other appliances.
-How much appliance load can be powered depends upon the genset power rating.
+The genset can power AC motors, air conditioners, AC/DC converters and other loads.
+How much load can be powered depends upon the genset power rating.
 The genset will shut down or its circuit breakers will trip if the sum of the loads exceeds genset power.
-See Troubleshooting (Page 20).
+See Troubleshooting (Page 21).

 To avoid overloading the genset and causing shutdowns, compare the sum of the loads of the appliances that are likely to be used at the same time to the power rating of the genset.
-Use Table 1 or the ratings on the appliances themselves (if so marked) to obtain the individual appliance loads.
 It may be necessary to run fewer appliances at the same time-the sum of the loads must not be greater than genset rating.